 What is the outlook for the agreement?

-The fate of the Iran nuclear deal remains uncertain, although some experts see Biden’s victory in the U.S. presidential election as an opportunity for renewed diplomacy.
-Biden has said the United States would rejoin the agreement if Iran returns to compliance, but that he also wants to negotiate a successor agreement to address Iran’s other activities, such as its missile program.
+The fate of the Iran nuclear deal remains uncertain.
+Biden has said the United States will rejoin the agreement if Iran returns to compliance, but that he also wants to negotiate a successor agreement to address Iran’s other activities, such as its missile program.

 Iran has called for the United States to return to the deal but has said it is not willing to discuss expanding the accord further.
-Foreign Minister Mohammad Javad Zarif told CFR in September 2020 that Iran would “absolutely not” renegotiate and that the United States must compensate Iran for damages caused by sanctions.
+Foreign Minister Mohammad Javad Zarif told CFR in September 2020 that Iran will “absolutely not” renegotiate and that the United States should compensate Iran for damages caused by sanctions, which he says amount to $1 trillion.

 However, the prospects for new negotiations could dim come June 2021, when Iran is set to elect a new president.
 Many analysts say a conservative, hard-line candidate will likely replace President Rouhani, whose popularity has plummeted with the unraveling of the nuclear deal.